jrembold/WUPhys-CodeComp/Readme.md

   'forward' | Takes one step forward in currently facing direction 'rotCW' | Rotates 90 degrees clockwise
   'rotCCW' | Rotates 90 degrees counter-clockwise
-  'spear' | Throws a spear in the facing direction 'ping' | Uses a turn to ping surroundings to get information
+  'ball' | Throws a dodgeball in the currently facing direction 'ping' | Uses a turn to ping surroundings to get information

 *Please note that the server enforces a timebomb mechanic where if your bot does not move from a square in 120 turns, it explodes!*